Product Guide

 Digital Services

-A Digital Service is a product that requires manual fulfillment from you, the seller.
-After the buyer purchases, you are notified and must deliver the service personally.
+A Digital Service requires manual fulfillment from you.
+After the buyer purchases, you're notified and deliver the service personally.

 How Digital Services Work

-1. A visitor views your product on your page and clicks to purchase.
+1. A visitor views your product and clicks to purchase.

-2. During checkout, the buyer fills out custom form fields that you defined when creating the product.
-These fields collect the information you need to deliver the service (for example, their business name, preferred date, specific requirements, or project details).
+2. During checkout, the buyer fills out custom form fields you defined -- collecting info you need to deliver the service (e.g., business name, preferred date, project details).

-4. You receive an email notification alerting you that a new order has come in, along with the buyer's form responses.
+4. You receive an email notification with the order details and the buyer's form responses.

-5. You fulfill the service manually -- this could mean scheduling a call, delivering custom work, providing a consultation, or any other action specific to your service.
+5. You fulfill the service manually -- scheduling a call, delivering custom work, providing a consultation, etc.

-6. Once you have delivered the service, you mark the order as fulfilled from your Leenkies dashboard.
+6. Once delivered, you mark the order as fulfilled from your Leenkies dashboard.

 Custom Form Fields

-When setting up a Digital Service product, you configure custom form fields that the buyer must fill out at checkout.
-These fields collect the specific information you need to deliver the service.
+When setting up a Digital Service, you configure form fields the buyer fills out at checkout.
 The available field types are:

-• Text -- A single-line text input for short responses like names, email addresses, or titles.
+• Text -- Single-line input for short responses like names or titles.

-• Textarea -- A multi-line text area for longer responses like project descriptions, detailed requirements, or special instructions.
+• Textarea -- Multi-line input for longer responses like project descriptions or special instructions.

-• Radio -- A set of mutually exclusive options where the buyer selects one choice.
-Useful for offering variants (e.g., "Choose your package: Basic / Standard / Premium").
+• Radio -- Mutually exclusive options where the buyer picks one (e.g., "Choose your package: Basic / Standard / Premium").

 You can add as many fields as you need, label them with your own question text, and mark them as required or optional.